how to find area of trapezoid

 Area of a Trapezoid Examples

 Now you try it!
-Another trapezoid has a long base a , 11 meters, and a shorter base b , 7 meters.
-Its altitude h is 9 meters.
+Another trapezoid has a long base , 11 meters, and a shorter base , 7 meters.
+Its altitude is 9 meters.
 What is the area in square meters?

 Did you get 81 square meters?
 Your answer for area is always in square units of the linear measurement.
 So a trapezoid measured in feet gives an area in square feet, centimeters yield square centimeters, and so on.